Pouyanpi/NeMo-Guardrails/README.md

 ## Server

-An rails server exposes multiple "railed LLM endpoints".
+A rails server exposes multiple "railed LLM endpoints".
 Each endpoint can have a different rail configuration.

 ```
 > colangflows server